VALIDITY

 MEASUREMENT OF VALIDITY : There are three ways to measure validity.

-Validity refers to the degree to which a study accurately reflects or assesses the specific concept that the researcher is attempting to measure.
+to which a study accurately reflects or assesses the specific concept that the

 For example, imagine a hands-on driving test has been shown to be an accurate test of driving skills.
 By comparing the scores on the written driving test with the scores from the hands-on driving test, the written test can be validated by using a criterion related strategy in which the hands-on driving test is compared to the written test.